arye-dov-eidelman/arye-dov-eidelman.github.io/_posts/2019-03-01-6_reasons_youre_confused_by_promises.markdown

 Some of this information above is based on [this discussion from 2012](https://github.com/promises-aplus/promises-spec/issues/5) about what terminology should be used.
 Let's just say some opinions we're rejected but no promises were broken 😉.

 It's interesting to note that the new async await syntax solves a lot of the issues and hides a lot of these terms.
-Now Instead of `reject`ing, we exclusively `throw` errors and instead of chaining an `onResolve` function.
-We `await` for the previous value to `resolve` before continuing.
+Now Instead of `reject`ing, we exclusively `throw` errors and instead of chaining an `onFulfill` function.
+We `await` for the previous value to `fulfill` before continuing.
 We also use the standard try...catch...finally syntax.